xmlyqing00/Cholmod-Scikit-Sparse-Windows/README.md

    3. Click "Configure" and select "Visual Studio 15 2017 Win64" (for 64bit OS).
 Tips: "HAVE_COMPLEX" is not recommended.
    4. Click "Generate".
    5. Click "Open Project" to open the "SuiteSparseProject" solution.
 2. In Visual Studio, build the "INSTALL" project in "Release" mode.
 It may show hundreds of warnings, but it's OK.
+(Note: according to this [issue#2](https://github.com/xmlyqing00/Cholmod-Scikit-Sparse-Windows/issues/2#issuecomment-589835095) report, select "Release" mode is necessary in case of missing `cholmod.lib`.)
 3. `CSC_ROOT/suitesparse-metis-for-windows-1.3.1/build/install` contains the generated libraries.
    - `*.h` header files are in `CSC_ROOT/suitesparse-metis-for-windows-1.3.1/build/install/include/suitesparse`
    - `*.lib` libraries are in `CSC_ROOT/suitesparse-metis-for-windows-1.3.1/build/install/lib64` and `CSC_ROOT/suitesparse-metis-for-windows-1.3.1/build/install/lib64/lapack_blas_windows`